tanadolmam/MapHistPlot/README.md

 ## Documentation
-### 0. Initialize
-  Apache and MySQL

-### 1. Clean data
+### p1-ImportCSVToDB.py

-  I use
-  p1-ImportCSVToDB.py is used to import raw data in form of .csv file to database.
+  Import raw data in form of .csv file to database.
 The format of data is shown in table below.

 ID | latitude | longtitude | speed | date | direction | xx
 --- | --- | --- | --- | --- | --- | ---